 Coordinating Taobao shipments for 7-Eleven

-Initially, Royale International did not have the needed IT infrastructure to support the Retail Distribution service.
+At the initial stage of the service, Royale International did not have the required IT infrastructure to support this service.

-"When the first Double 11 ("November 11") in 2015 came along, we faced a lot of challenges for the first time as we needed to handle all the parcels to be directed to 7-Eleven stores," said Steven Kwok, project manager, Royale International Group.
+"When the first Double 11 [Single’s Day online shopping festival] in 2015 came along, we faced a lot of challenges for the first time as we needed to handle oall the parcels to be directed to 7-Eleven stores," said Steven Kwok, project manager, Royale International Group.

-"7-Eleven told us that the model was not working.
-Then we decided to use AWS to build out our whole new infrastructure [for the Retail Distribution service], to cater to the sudden spikes in traffic, resulting in a huge backlog of parcels in our warehouse."
+"7-Eleven told us that the existing inventory management model was not working.
+We then decided to use AWS to build a whole new infrastructure for the Retail Distribution service to deal with the spikes during the peak shopping seasons, which would otherwise create a huge backlog of parcels in our warehouse."